-Information on Over-The-Counter (“OTC”) derivatives is required to be reported to regulators in many regions around the world, for the purpose of ensuring fair and efficient functioning of financial markets.
+Information on specified transactions in financial instruments is required to be reported to regulators in many regions around the world.
 Compliance with trade reporting regimes can result in costs and resource expenditure for firms.
-TRAction Fintech was created to reduce the compliance burden by taking care of your trade reporting.
+TRAction Fintech was founded to reduce the compliance burden by taking care of your trade reporting.

 The requirements vary by jurisdiction and the following information may need to be reported:

 - The type of financial instrument (e.g. derivative, bond)